stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Shared Modules

-The project structure also includes a `tf/shared/` directory to hold TF modules that are shared between units in the same project.
+The project structure also includes a `tf/shared/` directory to hold TF modules that are shared between the root modules in the same project.
+By design, the tooling does not manage any of these shared modules, and does not impose any requirements on them.

 To share modules between projects, [publish them to a registry](https://opentofu.org/docs/language/modules/#published-modules).

 ### Dependencies Between Units